Updated on 2025-07-11 GMT+08:00

 • If the listener protocol is HTTPS, the backend protocol can be HTTP or HTTPS.

-• If you only select network load balancing (TCP/UDP) for your dedicated load balancer, you cannot add an HTTPS listener to this load balancer.
+• If you only select the network load balancing type for your dedicated load balancer, you cannot add HTTPS listeners to this load balancer.

 Procedure